Spatha: Roman Empire

-The Spatha was first introduced to the Romans by Celtic mercenaries during the Second Punic War.
+The spatha was first introduced to the Romans by Celtic mercenaries during the Second Punic War.
 The Celts would have used weaponry and armor from their homeland, and one of the Celtic weapons would have been the spatha.
 Although many believe that the spatha was adopted by the Romans due to contact with Germania, this is not true.

 The earlier gladius sword was gradually replaced by the spatha from the late 2nd to the 3rd century AD.
 From the early 3rd century, legionaries and cavalrymen began to wear their swords on the left side, perhaps because the scutum had been abandoned and the spatha had replaced the gladius.

 In the imperial period, the Romans adopted the original Greek term, spáthē (σπάθη), as spatha, which still carried the general meaning of any object considered long and flat.
 Spatha appears, first in Pliny and then in Seneca, with different meanings: a spatula, a metal-working implement, a palm-leaf and so on.
 There is no hint of any native Roman sword called a spatha.

 Referring to an actual sword, the term first appears in the pages of Tacitus with reference to an incident of the early empire.
-The British king, Caractacus, having rebelled, found himself trapped on a rocky hill, so that if he turned one way he encountered the gladii of the legionaries, and if the other, the spathae of the auxiliaries.
+The British king, Caratacus, having rebelled, found himself trapped on a rocky hill, so that if he turned one way he encountered the gladii of the legionaries, and if the other, the spathae of the auxiliaries.
 There is no indication in Tacitus that they were cavalry.

+In 2023, three spathae—two of the Pompeii type and one possibly of the Fontillet type—were discovered stashed alongside other weapons in the Cave of the Swords near Ein Gedi in Israel's Judaean Desert.
+These swords were likely hidden by Jewish rebels who had taken them as booty, possibly for their own use, during the Bar Kokhba revolt (132–136 CE).

 The next mention of spathae is in the 5th century, by Vegetius, now as a weapon carried by infantry.

 The spatha remained in use in the Byzantine Empire and its army.
 In the Byzantine court, spatharios (σπαθάριος), or "bearer of the spatha", was a mid-level court title.
 Other variants deriving from it were protospatharios, spatharokandidatos and spatharokoubikoularios, the latter reserved for eunuchs.
 One of the more famous spatharokandidatoi was Harald Hardrada.